yyyaohhh/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-    * `info CS1101S` : Shows Information about the module CS1101S
+    * `info CS1101S` : Shows Information about the module CS1101S.

     * `add CS2030S y/1 s/2 g/IP` : Adds the module CS2030S to semester 2 in year 1, and marks it as In Progress.

-    * `delete CS2040S` : Deletes the module CS2040S if present from the list of modules taken
+    * `delete CS2040S` : Deletes the module CS2040S if present from the list of modules taken.

     * `exit` : Exits the app.